Come All Ye Faithful

 "Um, yes!
 Now you know how I feel every waking moment that I'm with the two of you!"
 I humorously carp as he walks away from me.

 Dad chuckles as he walks down the hall.
 I turn to my already overstuffed suitcase and wonder how in the hell I'm going to shove one more thing into its already bulging sections.
-I wonder for a moment whether Pope Francis will be offended if I leave behind his book of daily reflections, until, like a lightning bolt to my head, I recall that I once flipped off a tabernacle containing Christ's consecrated sacramental body.
+I wonder for a moment whether Pope Francis will be offended if I leave behind his book of daily reflections until, like a lightning bolt, I recall that I once flipped off a tabernacle containing Christ's consecrated sacramental body.
 I feel a rush of familiar guilt wash over me.

-"Damnit," I whisper, and shove the spine of the Pope book behind my supplement bottles in the front compartment of my bag.
+"Damnit," I whispered, shoving the Pope book's spine behind my supplement bottles in the front compartment of my bag.

 "Née Née, you want me to make you a meat pie before you go?"
 Dad shouts stove side.